 Option -click (Mac) | Alt -click (Win) on the disclosure triangle next to the folder name (in the Folder panel) to expand all subfolders within that folder.

-In this quick tip (Synchronizing Photos in Lightroom), you’ll learn how to synchronize a folder so that Lightroom can add new photos to a previously imported folder.
+In this quick tip, you’ll learn how to synchronize a folder so that Lightroom can add new photos to a previously imported folder.

 I am often asked “What is the preferred method for loading several years of images into Lightroom?”.
 Personally, I would choose Import (Command (Mac) / Control (Win) + Shift + I), select the parent folder, choose to ADD them (assuming that they are already in the desired location) set the desired File Handling, and Apply During Import options, and choose Import.

 For example, I might have a folder named “Photographs” on my drive (maybe it’s on an internal drive but more than likely all of those photos are on an external drive).
 Inside the “Photographs” folder I would have all of my images organized into subfolders by year (2008, 2009, 2010, 2011 etc.).
 Instead of importing each year, I can simply select the parent folder (Photographs).
 By default, all of the subfolders will automatically be imported (if you do not see the photos in the middle section be sure to check the option to “Include Subfolders” in the Source area).
 Since I wouldn’t want to move the files (they are already on the drive where I want them), I will choose “Add” (at the top-center of the import dialog).
 If needed, I can always move them later.

 I would assume that this would be a large collection of images so I would suggest doing this before you go to bed and let Lightroom render the image previews overnight.
 I would use the “Apply During Import” panel to create and apply a metadata template with my copyright and contact information but of course you can always do this to subsets of images at a later time as well.

 Video Tutorial – How to Move and Archive Images in Lightroom